VandinLab/gRosSo/README.md

 # gRosSo: Mining Statistically Robust Patterns from a Sequence of Datasets
 ## Authors: Andrea Tonon (andrea.tonon@dei.unipd.it) and Fabio Vandin (fabio.vandin@unipd.it)
-This repository contains the implementation of the algorithms introduced in the IEEE ICDM 2020 paper *gRosSo: Mining Statistically Robust Patterns from a Sequence of Datasets* and the code that has been used to test their performance.
+This repository contains the implementation of the algorithms introduced in the IEEE ICDM 2020 paper *gRosSo: Mining Statistically Robust Patterns from a Sequence of Datasets*, the code that has been used to test their performance, and an extended versione of the [paper](GROSSO_full.pdf).

 The code has been developed in Java and executed using version 1.8.0_201.
 To mine sequential patterns, we used the PrefixSpan implementation provided by the [SPMF library](https://www.philippe-fournier-viger.com/spmf/).
 We also used the [fastutil library](http://fastutil.di.unimi.it) that provides type-specific maps, sets, lists and queues with a small memory footprint and fast access and insertion, for the data structures.